BechirHamila/BMW-Car-Price-Prediction-Model/README.md

 ## **Project Overview**

-This project aims to predict the price of used BMW cars sold at auction using a dataset of real BMW cars sold in 2018.
+This project aims to predict the price of used BMW cars using a dataset of real BMW cars sold in 2018.
 The dataset provides various features about each car, including mileage, engine power, fuel type, and registration date, which are used to train a regression model.
 The goal is to build a model that accurately estimates the price of a used car based on its specifications.

 ## **Dataset**
 The dataset consists of approximately 5,000 BMW cars sold in 2018.
 It includes the following columns: